CLINICAL PLACEMENTS FOR VISITING INTERSTATE/OVERSEAS UNDERGRADUATE STUDENTS

 The Faculty of Medicine, Dentistry and Health Sciences Policy on Infectious Diseases

-The Faculty of Medicine, Dentistry and Health Sciences policy on infectious diseases and the Declaration of Immunisations and Infectious Disease Status form are available.
+All visiting students are also required to comply with our Faculty of Medicine, Dentistry and Health Sciences Infectious Diseases policy, available here - policy on infectious diseases.
 Please read the policy carefully.
 If it is necessary for you to undertake any testing, you MUST arrange for the testing to be done and the results available BEFORE you arrive in Melbourne to commence your placement.
 Any student who arrives in Melbourne without having undertaken the necessary testing will NOT be permitted to commence his/her placement.

 Personal Health Insurance